TanviKrishnan2005/Movify/README.md

 Features-

-Browse popular movies fetched from The Movie Database (TMDB) API
+.Browse popular movies fetched from The Movie Database (TMDB) API

-Add or remove favorites by clicking the heart icon
+.Add or remove favorites by clicking the heart icon

-Favorite movies are highlighted with a red heart
+.Favorite movies are highlighted with a red heart

-Responsive and minimal design with CSS
+.Responsive and minimal design with CSS

 How It Works-

-The app uses React Context API to manage the list of favorite movie IDs
+.The app uses React Context API to manage the list of favorite movie IDs

-Users click the heart icon to add or remove a movie from favorites
+.Users click the heart icon to add or remove a movie from favorites

-Favorite movies display a red heart icon
+.Favorite movies display a red heart icon

 Tech Stack-

-React
+.React

-CSS
+.CSS

-Context API
+.Context API

-TMDB API
+.TMDB API